ygg-lang/oaks/examples/oak-nginx/readme.md

 - **Automation**: Generate or modify configurations programmatically
 - **Monitoring**: Parse and analyze configuration changes

-## 🤝 Contributing
+## Contributing

 Contributions are welcome!

-Please feel free to submit pull requests at the [project repository](https://github.com/ygg-lang/oaks/tree/dev/examples/oak-nginx) or open [issues](https://github.com/ygg-lang/oaks/issues).
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.